amyheather/amyheather/README.md

 <br>

-In **March and April 2023**, I contributed to the discrete-time model on IPACS.
+In **Spring 2023**, I contributed to the discrete-time model on IPACS.

 * **Model code:** I worked through the code for the model, rewriting and simplifying to improve clarity, adding comments and docstrings, and identifying and fixing bugs (as detailed [here](https://github.com/AliHarp/IPACS_MODEL)).
 This contributed to the [final repository hosted with NHS BNSSG Analytics](https://github.com/nhs-bnssg-analytics/ipacs-model).
 * **Package and website:** I also created an example of converting part of the model (the visit-based simulation) into an R package, [as in this repository](https://github.com/amyheather/ipacs).
 This is supported by a [website](https://amyheather.github.io/ipacs/) that provides an overview of how to run the model, and information about the model functions.